dbt-labs/segment/README.md

       segment_page_views_table: "{{ source('segment', 'pages') }}"
       segment_sessionization_trailing_window: 3
       segment_inactivity_cutoff: 30 * 60
-      segment_pass_through_columns: []=
+      segment_pass_through_columns: []

 ```
-4. Execute `dbt seed` -- this project includes a CSV that must be seeded for it
+5. Execute `dbt seed` -- this project includes a CSV that must be seeded for it
 the package to run successfully.
-5. Execute `dbt run` – the Segment models will get built as part of your run!
+6. Execute `dbt run` – the Segment models will get built as part of your run!

-### Database support
+## Database support
-These package can be used on Redshift, Snowflake, and BigQuery.
+This package has been tested on Redshift, Snowflake, and BigQuery.

 ### Description of model
 #### segment_web_page_views